How Bank of the West Is Rewriting the Finserv Content Playbook With Sustainability Storytelling

 When you first land on Means and Matters, it doesn’t seem like a publication run by a bank.
 There’s longform reporting on the dramatic rise of food insecurity in America.
 A guide to C02 told by cats, cars, and kegs.
 A story titled “Lisa Simpson Was the OG Greta Thunberg.”

 Yet, Means and Matters—a new website filled with “Stories of Money and Sustainability”—is run by Bank of the West, a subsidiary of BNP Paribas.
 But this isn’t another example of a financial services company co-opting a good cause to sell you things.
+Means and Matters just won two Webby Awards for a very good reason: because the incredible content on the site is backed up by the values and actions of Bank of the West.

 Bank of the West is one of the most environmentally friendly banks on earth.
 The company doesn’t finance arctic drilling, coal-fired power plants, big tobacco, fracking, shale, or tar sands mining, among a long list of other environmental policies.
 It’s the only major U.S. bank to partner with 1% for the Planet, Protect Our Winters, and The Conservation Alliance.
 And over the next five years, it’s investing $1 billion to finance green technology.